 Don’t try to ignore or deny your feelings.
 You may feel grief, anger, anxiety, exhaustion, or something else.
 You may just feel numb.
 These are all normal reactions.
 Talking with people who care about you can help you process your feelings.
 Cry if you need to.
 Some people find it helpful to let feelings flow out on paper or address them in a creative way, such as with painting or music.

 Find meaningful ways to honor the day

 Perhaps you have your own rituals.
-You may prefer to be with others – family, friends, or the community.
+You may prefer to be with others —family, friends, or the community.
 Commemorative ceremonies or activities allow us to express our feelings and remind us that we’re not alone in our grief.
-Helping others can be another positive way to mark the day – volunteering or making a donation, for example.
+Helping others can be another positive way to mark the day such as volunteering or making a donation.
 This can be an antidote to the sadness and helplessness that resurge on anniversaries.

 Leaning on others who care about you can help you feel stronger in difficult times.
 Talking to others keeps you from being alone with troubling memories.
 You can get other viewpoints and a chance to share your feelings.
 It’s also an opportunity to enjoy time together and allow your focus to shift away from thoughts of the tragedy.

 Anniversaries can make us feel powerless and fearful all over again.
 The images we see, the stories we hear, and our own memories can increase our stress.
 Change your perspective by recognizing the strength you’ve used to move forward from the event to where you are now.
 That strength is always with you, even if it doesn’t feel like it.
 Keep actively look for what’s positive in your life and what makes you grateful.